 - Consultative support whenever you need it

-- Assistance with customer complaints
+- Assistance with customer complaint

 To learn more about how our Quality Assurance team can help you reach your food safety goals email email@example.com.